ekraw36/Tea_Docs/task_documentation.md

 Now that Tea is installed, you can import it into any Python file to use it.
 - Create a new Python file with any IDE *(Integrated Developer Environment)*.
 I recommend [VS Code](https://code.visualstudio.com/) for beginners.
 - Type `import tea` into the first line of the file.
-- Save the file pressing the *Ctrl + S* keys simultaneously or by pressing the *Save* button in your IDE.
+- Save the file pressing the ***Ctrl + S*** keys simultaneously or by pressing the ***Save*** button in your IDE.

 ## Defining Data & Specifications

 ### 1. Load a dataset into Tea
 Tea performs statistical analysis on data you provide.
 Tea accepts data as either a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) or a [Pandas DataFrame](https://www.w3schools.com/python/pandas/pandas_dataframes.asp).
 If the data is a Pandas DataFrame, Tea expects it to be in long format.
-- Place your data file into the same folder as your Python Tea file.
-(Example file - how much CO2 different plants absorb when exposed to different CO2 concentrations)
+- Place your data file into the same folder as your Python Tea file. [(Example file - how much CO2 different plants absorb when exposed to different CO2 concentrations)](https://github.com/tea-lang-org/tea-lang/blob/master/examples/Co2/co2.csv)
-- Add these lines of code into your Python file to load your dataset into Tea.
+- Add the lines of code below into your Python file to load your dataset into Tea.
+`data_path = "./<YOUR DATA FILE>"
+tea.data(data_path) `

-Run the Python program.
+- Compile and run the Python file.
 If it runs with no errors, the dataset has been successfully loaded.

-(Optional) If  participants appear multiple times, specify a key column with “tea.data(data_path, key='ID')”.
+- (Optional) If  participants appear multiple times, specify a key column with `tea.data(data_path, key='ID')`.
 Without a key, each row in the dataset will be treated as an individual data point.

-Note: if the key column doesn’t exist in your dataset, Tea will raise an error when running the program.
+*Note: if the key column doesn’t exist in your dataset, Tea will raise an error when running the program.*

-Define Variables
+### 2. Define Variables
 Each column in the dataset corresponds to a different variable.
 For each variable you plan to analyze, Tea requires you to define it with a name, data type, and (if needed) a category or range.
-Tea uses these definitions to understand what kind of data you are working with and to determine which statistical tests are appropriate.
+Tea uses these definitions to understand what kind of data you are working with and to determine which statistical tests are appropriate.<br>

 Tea supports four data types:
-nominal — qualitative unordered categories (e.g., “chilled”, “nonchilled”) ordinal — numerical ordered categories (e.g., 1 < 2 < 3 < 4 < 5)
+* nominal — qualitative unordered categories (e.g., “chilled”, “nonchilled”)
+* ordinal — numerical ordered categories (e.g., 1 < 2 < 3 < 4 < 5)
-interval — numeric values without a meaningful zero ratio — numeric values with a meaningful zero
+* interval — numeric values without a meaningful zero
+* ratio — numeric values with a meaningful zero

-Most numeric scientific measurements (like CO₂ concentration or uptake) are ratio‑type variables.
+*Note: Most numeric scientific measurements (like CO₂ concentration or uptake) are ratio‑type variables.*

-Identify the variables you want Tea to analyze.
+- Identify the variables you want Tea to analyze.
 (In the CO2  dataset: Plant, Type, Treatment, conc, and uptake.
-Create a list of variable definitions in your Python file.
+- Create a list of variable definitions in your Python file.

 Add the following line after the variable definitions to pass them to Tea.

-Define Study Design
+### 3. Define Study Design
 After defining your variables, you must tell Tea how they relate to each other.
 This is called the study design.
 Tea needs to know which variables are independent/contributors, which are dependent/outcomes, and whether your dataset comes from an experiment or an observational study.
 -Decide whether your dataset represents an experiment or an observational study.
 The CO2 dataset is an observational study because plants weren’t assigned any treatments.
 Create a study design dictionary in your Python file.